 Tax Free Pay and The Distance Rule

-As recruiters, we WANT you to be making bank on your assignment.
-You’re packing up your car, leaving friends and family, and driving cross country for a 13 week assignment.
+As a travel nursing agency, we want you to be making bank on your assignment.
+You’re packing up your car and driving across the country for a 13-week assignment.
 Therefore, our purpose is to make sure that you are taken care of in the process.
-We’re taught as children to never talk about money, but in the travel world it’s second nature.
-That’s why it’s important to understand some of the basics of what goes in to a pay quote.
-When in doubt—ASK!
-That’s what we’re here for.
+We’re taught as children to never talk about money, but in the travel world, it’s second nature.
+However, it is important to not fall into the “50-mile rule trap”.

 Again, you do not automatically apply for tax-free stipends if your tax home is 50 miles away from the facility you work at.
 You must be duplicating living expenses.
 If you need further explanation, just ask us!
 That’s what we’re here for.
 If you need a video to further explain the details we got you covered, check it out here!